qdraw/starsky/index.md

 This Digital asset management-tool offers an effective solution for people to store, organize, find, retrieve and share digital content.
 Quick to deploy and easy-to-use, a centralized digital library access to digital assets—including images, photos, creative files, video and more. [..
 Read more about the options](readme.md)

+## Demo app
+There is a online demo of the Starsky Application.
+You can create unlimited accounts but all input and data will be deleted after restarting.
+Heroku quits the application after 30 minutes of inactivity.
+Email addresses in the demo environment are not stored.
+[Starsky Demo App Account Register](https://starskydemo.herokuapp.com/account/register)

 # Main features